 The only thing you need to do is replace the internal filters when they get too dirty.

 When operated under normal conditions, the Rabbit Air MinusA2 model only needs its filters replaced every two years.

-The filters inside the Winix 5500-2 and Germ Guardian AC5000E are recommended to be replaced every 6-8 months.
+The filters inside the Winix 5500-2, Germ Guardian AC5000E, and Levoit models are recommended to be replaced every 6-8 months.

 All-in-all, you’re looking at about $30-50 per year to maintain any one of our top recommended apartment air purifiers.